maucoderGit/TwitterAPI/README.md

 # Twitter API clone with FastAPI

 What does it mean?
-# Twitter API clone with FastAPI

-What does it mean?

 Using FastAPI, I clone the Twitter API service using the CRUD model: